The Lost Get Found (song)

 "The Lost Get Found" is the lead single from Christian pop artist Britt Nicole's third album The Lost Get Found.
 A mid-tempo pop song, "The Lost Get Found" was released on June 16, 2009, to digital stores.
 It peaked at No. 1 on Christian radio and No. 8 on Billboard's Hot Christian Songs chart.

 Background

 The song was written by Britt Nicole and Ben Glover.
 Lyrically, the track speaks of stepping out for Christ.

 Chart performance

 For the week ending August 22, 2009, "The Lost Get Found" peaked at No. 8 on Billboards Hot Christian Songs chart.
 It stayed on the chart for 11 weeks.
 The song was also No. 1 on Radio and Records Christian CHR Chart for eight consecutive weeks.

+Critical reception

+New Release Today's Kevin Davis described "The Lost Get Found" as "a wonderful song of encouragement to live as a light and know that in Christ we can do anything."